 Cost Excludes

-• Personal expenses during the trip like hot shower, drinks, Wi-Fi, battery charge, etc.
+• Personal expenses during the trip, such as hot showers, tea, coffee, drinks, Wi-Fi, battery charging, etc.

 • Accommodation in Kathmandu before and after the trek.

-• Extra night in Kathmandu you arrive early from the trek.
+• An extra night in Kathmandu, if you arrive early from the trek.

 • Travel insurance and emergency rescue facilities.